stanford-centaur/pono/README.md

   * Note: create indexed ops like `Op(Extract, 7, 4)`

 ## Python bindings
-To build the `cosa2` python bindings, first make sure that you have [Cython](https://cython.org/) version >= 0.29 installed.
+To build the `pono` python bindings, first make sure that you have [Cython](https://cython.org/) version >= 0.29 installed.
 Then ensure that `smt-switch` and its python bindings are installed.
 Finally, you can configure with `./configure.sh --python` and then build normally.
 The sequence of commands would be as follows:
 ```
 # Optional recommended step: start a python virtualenv
 # If you install in the virtualenv, you will need to activate it each time before using pono